eCook Meal

 ZESTY CRUMB

 Place a pan over medium-high heat with 90g of butter and a drizzle of oil.
-Once melted, add the grated garlic and fry until fragrant, 1-2 minutes (shifting constantly).
+Once melted, add the grated Garlic and fry until fragrant, 1-2 minutes (shifting constantly).
 Mix through the breadcrumbs until completely coated in the melted butter.
 Fry until lightly toasted and golden, 30 seconds to 1 minute.
-Remove from the heat and mix through the chopped dill, the chopped parsley, the Lemon zest (to taste), and seasoning.
+Remove from the heat and mix through the chopped dill, the chopped parsley, the lemon zest (to taste), and seasoning.
 Remove from the pan and set aside.

-CREAMY PEA SALAD
+CREAMY Pea SALAD

 Loosen the creme fraiche with water in 5ml increments until drizzling consistency.
 To the pot of boiled Potato, mix through the peas, the chopped mint (to taste), the loosened crème fraîche, the shredded leaves, and the radish rounds.
 Season and set aside.